g5becks/cbor-db/README.md

 import { DB } from 'cbor-db'

 // Define a document type.
-// All documents must have an ID feild
+// All documents must have a readonly id field
 // that is of type string | number type Person = {
     id: string